Introduction for entry in 2018

 • Introduce some of the symbols and phrases used in the assessment.

 • Inform parents and candidates of the invigilation procedure.

 • Indicate the range of disciplines that will be tested.

 • Highlight the range of answer formats used in the test.

 This booklet also includes examples to indicate the range of skills required to complete the assessment and the manner in which questions are answered.
 This familiarisation booklet is NOT definitive and the inclusion of any question types does not guarantee that they will be found in the final assessment.
 Please note: there are no commercially available practice test papers for these assessments.

-Results will be available online and will also be sent by second class post to parents mid-October 2016.
+Results will be available online mid-October 2017.
 If your son is assessed as suitable for admission to Reading School, you may wish to list Reading School as one of your preferences on your Common Application Form.
 However being assessed as suitable for Reading School will not guarantee that your son will be offered a place as it is extremely likely that more boys will qualify for places than the School can accommodate.
 In this case we will apply our oversubscription criteria as listed in our Admissions Policy.